cultuurnet/udb3-backend/docker.md

 ### config.php file

-Copy the latest `config.php` from https://github.com/cultuurnet/udb3-vagrant/tree/main/config/udb3-backend to the root
+Copy the latest `config.php` and `config.allow_all.php` from https://github.com/cultuurnet/udb3-vagrant/tree/main/config/udb3-backend to the root

 In your `config.php` file, you have to change some of the hosts to work with Docker instead of Vagrant.